cevik16/air_pollution/README.md

 <h3> 2- EXPLORE SENTINEL-5P DATA </h3>
 With in netCDF files, different groups are used to organise the data and make it easier to find what you are looking for.
 Two groups: PRODUCT and METADATA, both of them contain sub-groups.

-<div style="text-align: justify;"><b>1-PRODUCT</b>: The variables in this group will answer the questions what, when, where and how well.
+<br><b>PRODUCT</b>: The variables in this group will answer the questions what, when, where and how well.

+<br><b>METADATA</b>: This is a group to collect metadata items, such as the items that appear in the header file and items.
+The metadata is stored as attributes, while grouping attributes that belong to a specific standart will be done by using sub-groups.